tonanth/roblox-game-tracker/README.md

 # Introduction
-A tool for automatically checking for Roblox game updates.
+A Python and NodeJS based program to automatically check for Roblox game updates.

-# Database Setup
+# Setting up
+There are 3 main steps to get this tool up and running -